 1. Length of ownership

 How long have you owned the property?
-13 years 13 years 2 months
+25 years.

 2. Council tax

-Which Council Tax band is your prop erty in?
-G
+Which Council Tax band is your property in?

 3. Parking

 What are the arrangements for parking at your property?
-(Please tick all that apply)
+(Please tick all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered Parking Other (please specify):

-• Garage Yes

-Allocated parking space No

-• Driveway Yes

-Shared parking No

-On street No

-Resident permit No

-Metered Parking No

-Other (please specify):

 4. Conservation area

-Is your property in a designated Con special architectural or historical int which it is desirable to preserve or e erest, the character or ap area of Don't know
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?